balonsog/Vue-Fundamentals-Course/theory/class4.md

 ### Scoped styles

 The scoped attribute isn't part of Vue by default, this comes from our Webpack vue-loader.
+Component Scoped CSS, SCSS so that is only available inside the component: and that bring to us a way to avoid class collisions.
 When using scoped CSS within Vue, keep in mind that rules created within the component won't be accessible globally across the application: